How to use phalcon-devtools to accelerate Phalcon development

 --ns-models=s Option to specify the namespace of the model

---ns-controllers=s This option specifies the namespace of the controller.
+--ns-controllers=s This option specifies the namespace of the controller

-phalcon webtools command
+phalcon webtools commands

---action=s There are two types of arguments: [enable|disable], which enable you to use the GUI to execute various Phalcon commands from the browser.
+--action=s There are two arguments: [enable|disable], which allows you to use the GUI to execute various Phalcon commands from a browser

 Included items

-It mainly contains tools that make it easier to implement Phalcon in an IDE.
+contains tools that make it easier to implement Phalcon in an IDE.

-// Sample define('CPHALCON_DIR' , '/usr/lib64/php/modules/');
+// Example define('CPHALCON_DIR' , '/usr/lib64/php/modules/');

 lang=bash cp -a $PTOOLSPATH/templates ~/Documents

-That's it.
+That's all

-If you found this article helpful , please give it a like!
+If you found this article useful, please click [Like]!

 0